Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-energy-connected-objects.md

 # Technical Part

+## Energy Reflexions for the Inovative Project

+Our WSN-based non-intrusive water leak detection project relies on batteries for operation.
+Each node in the distributed network is designed to include a battery that lasts for years due to the impracticality of changing batteries, as the nodes are embedded in the underground pipe network.

+This poses three critical requirements:

+1. Nodes must be highly energy efficient to maximize battery life.
+2. Nodes must support wireless recharging without physical intervention.
+3. Nodes must be capable of harvesting ambient energy to help battery power and improve longevity.

+These requirements drive the need for innovative energy solutions, combining efficient power management, wireless energy transfer, and ambient energy harvesting techniques.

+### Energy Efficiency

+### Wireless Charging Capabilities

+### Eneregy Harvesting

 ## Practical Lab Work

 ### Goal of the Practical Lab: Exploring Sustainable Power Solutions for Connected Objects